-Since the beginning of its existence, "Solidarnost" Association (now "Fracarita Bulgaria", http://www.solidarnost-bg.org/en/) has implemented the following projects:
+Since the beginning of its existence, "Solidarnost" Association (now "Fracarita Bulgaria", http://www.solidarnost-bg.org/en/) has implemented the following projects and initiatives:

 - Project "Skills and Knowledge Exchange Project for Drug and Alcohol Helplines", 2016-2018, funded by Erasmus + Programme.

 Within the framework of this project, three Training Curricula were developed.
 They are available for onward free use and re-use by Drug and Alcohol Helplines, as well as by similar services anywhere in the world under an Open License.

 - Project "Access to medical services for indigent people, disabled by narcotic and/or alcohol addiction", 2017, funded by International Women's Club of Sofia (https://iwc-sofia.org/).

 - Project "Support for indigent people, disabled by narcotic and alcohol addiction, in Day rehabilitation program “Solidarnost”", 2016, funded by International Women's Club of Sofia (https://iwc-sofia.org/).

 - Project "Rehabilitation of Dependent People - Solidarnost", 2015-2017, funded by Renovabis, Germany (https://www.renovabis.de/).

 - Project "Drug Helplines, Online and Interactive", 2013-2015, financed by the Human Resources Development Centre (http://www.hrdc.bg/), Leonardo da Vinci Programme.